Elizafox/compyter/README.md

 ### Traps
 When a page fault is encountered, `TRAP_PFAULT` is issued.
 The OS then can arrange for page-in or whatever.
 The virtual address will be stored in `REG_VADDR`.

-There are no double faults at present.
-This will be remedied in a future version.

 ## Hardware
 There are a variety of peripherials available, with more planned.